icopy-site/awesome-cn/docs/awesome/awesome-machine-learning.md

 * [Lambdo](https://github.com/asavinov/lambdo) - A workflow engine for solving machine learning problems by combining in one analysis pipeline (i) feature engineering and machine learning (ii) model training and prediction (iii) table population and column evaluation via user-defined (Python) functions.
 * [TensorWatch](https://github.com/microsoft/tensorwatch) - Debugging and visualization tool for machine learning and data science.
 It extensively leverages Jupyter Notebook to show real-time visualizations of data in running processes such as machine learning training.
 * [dowel](https://github.com/rlworkgroup/dowel) - A little logger for machine learning research.
 Output any object to the terminal, CSV, TensorBoard, text logs on disk, and more with just one call to `logger.log()`.
+* [Flama](https://github.com/vortico/flama) - Ignite your models into blazing-fast machine learning APIs with a modern framework.

 <a name="python-misc-scripts--ipython-notebooks--codebases"></a>
 #### Misc Scripts / iPython Notebooks / Codebases